ruby-grape/grape/README.md

 end
 ```

 Grape returns all validation and coercion errors found by default.
 To skip all subsequent validation checks when a specific param is found invalid, use `fail_fast: true`.

-For example:
+The following example will not check if `:wine` is present unless it finds `:beer`.
 ```ruby
 params do
   required :beer, fail_fast: true required :wine end
 ```
-will not check if `:wine` is present unless it finds `:beer`.
 The result of empty params would be a single `Grape::Exceptions::ValidationErrors` error.

-Similarly
+Similarly, no regular expression test will be performed if `:blah` is blank in the following example.
 ```ruby
 params do
   required :blah, allow_blank: false, regexp: /blah/, fail_fast: true end
 ```
-will not check if the `:blah` matches the regular expression if it is blank.

 ### I18n